All Episodes

 I don't think there is any shame.

-I think you'll be supported by Democrats.
+I think he'll be supported by Democrats.

 I'm not sure there'll be any consequences.